jdpanderson/rhom/README.md

 While I'm not sure it's advisable (consider a relational database), it is possible to create relationships between mapped objects using the rhom.relates mixin.
 Relationships must be defined explicitly on every level, and relationships are limited.
 For example, a one-to-one relationship only creates method definitions on the source object.
 If the reverse is also desired, define that too - it isn't created automatically.
 Indirect relationships are also possible.

-Relationships will also let you shoot yourself in the foot.
-If you don't define the relationship and try to call it, it will blow up.

 ```javascript
 function User() {};
 function Group() {};